bingo347/ws-api/README.md

 yarn add ws-api@alpha
 ```

-## What's new in version 2?
+## What's new in version 2

-- Rewrited to TypeScript and has better types
+- Rewritten to TypeScript and has better types
 - Server library redesigned for write reusable & testable api
 - Client library redesigned for small size & better tree shaking
 - Changed msgpack dependency